French Farmer's Soup

 Why I Love This Recipe

-FEATURING: Rabioles, carrots, onions, celery root (or celery), garlic and parsley.
+FEATURING: Rabioles (or turnips), carrots, onions, celery root (or celery), garlic and parsley.

 This hearty soup makes the most of root vegetables, paired with baby lima beans.
 If you have more time, you can substitute 1 1/4 cup of dried flageolet or lima beans (instead of 3 cups of cooked beans) and cook them according to instructions below.